lazydistribution/tree_structure_testing/README.md

 # tree_structure_testing

 ## Installing
-Download project and navigate to project root folder and
+Download project

+If you want to use [fzaninotto/Faker](https://github.com/fzaninotto/Faker) type in console:
 ```
 composer init
 ```